Ossian Sweet: Garland Street house attack

-1925 Trial
+1925 trial

 The Sweets and their friends and family were tried for murder before Frank Murphy, who many considered to be one of the more progressive judges in the city.
 With the media working the city into a frenzy, Murphy denied the defendants' appeal to have the case dismissed.
 But Sweet and the other accused parties remained hopeful.
 When word of the mass arrest reached James Weldon Johnson, general secretary of the NAACP, he correctly predicted that the case could affect the civil rights struggle for African Americans.

 The NAACP assisted Sweet and the other defendants in obtaining the money and support necessary for a defense at trial.
 The Detroit NAACP asked Johnson to send investigator Walter White to gain more information about the case.
 As the organization's funds were limited, it had to assess which cases to assist.
 They based their decision on the potential media visibility of the cases, as well as which trials would help further African Americans as a race and inspire social change, should the NAACP win.
 After deliberation, the NAACP supported the defendants in the Sweet trials, one of three major cases that the organization supported that year.
-The NAACP hired Charles H. Mahoney, a renowned African American lawyer from Detroit, Michigan, to represent the defendants.
+The NAACP hired Charles H. Mahoney, a renowned African American lawyer from Detroit, to represent the defendants.

 As September passed, life in the Wayne County Jail became slightly more comfortable for Sweet and the others.
 They received a steady stream of visitors, including Sweet's father, the elder Henry Sweet.
 On October 6, Gladys Sweet was released on bail provided by friends of her parents, to the relief of her husband.

 In early October, the NAACP invited Clarence Darrow to join the Sweets' defense team, alongside Mahoney.
 They expected that Darrow's national reputation as one of the most brilliant defense attorneys in the US would attract desired publicity to the trial and its issues.
 Darrow accepted, and on October 15 the NAACP announced he would be taking control of the defense.
-By the time of the trial, charges had been dropped against three of the original eleven defendants.
+By the time of the trial, charges had been dropped against three of the original 11 defendants.

 On the morning of Friday, October 30, Clarence Darrow was ready for trial.
 An all-white jury was seated.
 By the end of November, and after long deliberations, most members of the jury came to an agreement that the eight remaining defendants should be acquitted; there were, however, a few holdouts.
 At this point, Judge Murphy dismissed the hung jury and declared a mistrial.